Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Wake Forest Stats and Trends

-- Wake Forest is 4-3 against the spread and 7-0 overall in games when it puts up more than 31.6 points.
+- Wake Forest is 4-3 against the spread and 7-0 overall this season when the team notches more than 31.6 points.

-- In games that Wake Forest amasses over 443.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Wake Forest piles up more than 443.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Demon Deacons have six giveaways this season, while the Blue Devils have 10 takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.